 ¥ Sataplia Cave

 The last day of our 10 day trip dawned with us having mixed feelings about leaving Georgia.
-We will most definitely miss the lovely people, the country side, the wine and the long drives through this picture perfect country.
+We will most definitely miss the lovely people, the country side.
+And most importantly… The WINE

 Note: We visited Georgia much before the tourism barrage started and it was still a hidden gem.
 Lot of things have changed over the years and we try to keep the article as updated as possible 🙂